-- 1. Service Fees-the revenues are recognized once the transaction is considered completed, when the payment is processed by the Company, and the merchant goods arrive at the Company's hub.
-The Company determined it acts as an agent since it does not have control over the goods provided to the shopper, based on the agreement with the merchant.
-The Company is not primarily responsible for the acceptability of the goods (for example the quality of the goods provided to the consumer).
-Furthermore, the Company has no discretion in determining the prices paid by the consumer for the goods.
-The Company earns a fee based on a fixed percentage of the total amount of the goods.
-Therefore, revenues derived from the service fees are presented on a net basis. - 2.
-Fulfillment services-the service is recognized over the shipment period starting upon the dispatch to the carrier until it reaches the consumer.
-The Company determined it acts as a principal since it is the primary obligor to fulfill its promise to its customers, controls the services (i.e., the Company directs other parties to provide services on its behalf), has discretion in determining the carrier it uses to provide the service and bears the risk of loss if the actual cost of the fulfillment service exceed the fee.
+- 1. Service Fees-the revenues are recognized once the transaction is considered completed, when the payment is processed by the Company, and the merchant goods arrive to the Company's hub. - 2.
+Fulfillment services-the service is recognized over the shipment time starting upon the dispatch to the carrier until it reaches the consumer.
+The Company determined it acts as a principal since it directs other parties to provide services on its behalf.
 Therefore, revenues derived from the fulfillment services are presented on a gross basis.